abigah/bot-cop/README.md

 # Bot Cop

+WARNING: THIS IS PRE-ALPHA SOFTWARE.
+IT IS PUBLIC ONLY FOR TESTING.
+FEEL FREE TO STAR/SUBSCRIBE.
+USE AT YOUR OWN RISK!

 > Tired of those bots cluttering your server logs, looking for Wordpress?
 > Sure, you can setup fail2ban and lock yourself out of your server.
 Or...
 > you can use Bot Cop to watch 404 traffic and integrate with Cloudflare or